 This is a feature we’ve built in that based on the value of a particular set of notes that a user selects, they can choose the size or the coloration of the note.
-One Explore use case we like is movie databases (you can try out a self-guided test drive).
+One Explore use case we like is movie databases (you can check it out in our Demo Library).
 For example, if a movie makes more money over a certain time period, you can set the size of the note to be different – so the lesser amount would be smaller and the larger amount would be bigger.
 Additionally, this also applies to the edges or the relationship between the notes.
 A user can adjust the coloration and the thickness of the line to better connect two dots.

 Users can also set two separate conditions.
 For example, you can set sci-fi movies to green and dramas to blue, and so on, allowing users to more clearly distinguish relationships within larger data sets.
 The user gets to choose the condition they want to match it against.

 - Unmatched Data Exporting

 Once you’ve onboarded your data, you can begin to explore the data on the graph.
 From there, a user can export the data however they need.
 Continuing with the movie database example, if a user has an entire movie database ingested into Explore, but they only want the data set that matches a certain genre, they can do that within the platform.
 A user would choose another condition, let’s say a particular director with gross sales over a certain number, and they can export that using any decision intelligence platform to create a line chart, pie chart, etc. inside that tool.
 We’re currently working to connect Explore directly with decision intelligence tools and make it possible to suggest the type of visualization tool a person should use.